mm111mm222/CS420Project/readme.md

 Tasks
 -----------------------
-Task 1 - Due 10/28 - Create the object models that will be used for the events
+Task 1 - Due 10/28 - Create the object models that will be used for the events Task 2 - Due 11/04 -
+- Work on Hostess/Host service
+	- Publish: Reservation taken event - taken when a customer comes in Seated Table event - they filled a reservation
+	- Consume: Table ready event - be able to add it to the open tables data, fill a reservation
+- Work on Waiter/Waitress service
+	- Consume: Table ready event
+	- Publish: Order taken

 -----------------------